dombean/ansible/README.md

 - `README.md`: Documentation for the repository.
 - `Dockerfile`: Dockerfile for building a Docker image of the setup.
 - `secrets.yml`: Encrypted file containing sensitive information, managed with Ansible Vault.
-- `setup_brew_mac.sh`: Bash script to set up Homebrew and essential tools on macOS.
+- `mac_scripts/setup_brew_mac.sh`: Bash script to set up Homebrew and essential tools on macOS.
 - `mac_scripts`: Folder containing scripts for macOS.

 ## 📝 Note